Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 A study from 2014 found that “Tulsi has also been shown to counter metabolic stress through normalization of blood glucose, blood pressure and lipid levels, and psychological stress through positive effects on memory and cognitive function and through its anxiolytic and anti-depressant properties.”
 (4) For a simple cup of tea, that’s pretty good!

 Holy basil can be consumed whole with a meal or brewed into a tea.
-Try this classic tulsi tea from Buddha Teas:
+Try this classic tulsi tea from Organic India:

 6. Licorice Root Tea

 Yummy as it sounds, licorice root tea doesn’t share much in common with the tasty red candy.
 Licorice root is an herb coming from the licorice plant, and it has many useful medicinal applications.
 It has been used to effectively fight respiratory conditions for thousands of years including asthma, the common cough, and bronchitis.
 It is also naturally soothing to irritated airways.

 A 2018 study on mice showed that licorice can reduce coughing by up to 78 percent.
 (5)

 While more human studies are needed, this supports what traditional medicine has found to be true for millenia.

 Licorice root tea contains glycyrrhizic acid, a special acid that actively fights allergic reactions.
 Its antihistamine and anti-inflammatory effects help alleviate allergic rhinitis and other uncomfortable symptoms.
 It can kill viruses, bacteria, and some fungi, and has antiinflammatory properties.
 These all help fight allergy symptoms and get you feeling more comfortable fast.

 This organic tea by Traditional Medicinals is a great place to start:

 Or try this licorice root and peppermint tea hybrid from Pukka: